 Sallie is long-standing advocate for the safe and productive use of data to benefit the health of the Australian community.
 She has published widely on maximising the value data for decision-making in health and as an active member of a number of peak medicines policy and health data linkage committees and advisory groups.
 As Chair/Deputy Chair of the NSW Population Health Service Research Ethics Committee (2006-2017), Sallie has shaped policy around the ethics and governance of health data linkage for research.

-David Kalisch was appointed the 15th Australian Statistician on 11 December 2014.
-As Agency Head of the Australian Bureau of Statistics he is accountable for the functions and operations of the Bureau.
-He has also been appointed as the non-judicial member of the Australian Electoral Commission.
+Dr David Gruen was appointed Australian Statistician on 11 December 2019.
+As Agency Head of the Australian Bureau of Statistics, he is accountable for the functions and operations of the Bureau.

 Ms Angelene Falk was appointed Australian Information Commissioner and Privacy Commissioner in August 2018.
 She leads the Office of the Australian Information Commissioner (OAIC) in fulfilling its functions across privacy, freedom of information and government information management.